divvun/kbdgen-archived/doc/android.osx.md

 The Android-specific configuration keys are:

 * *packageId (required)*: the reverse-domain notation ID for the package
+* *icon (recommended)*: path to the icon file to be converted into the various sizes required by Android

 If you are planning to generate an APK for release, [it must be signed](http://developer.android.com/tools/publishing/app-signing.html).